acend/helm-basics-training/content/labs/02.0/_index.en.md

 kubectl get svc --namespace [USER] -w
 ```

-NGINX is now available at the given NodePort and should display a welcome-page when accessing it with curl or you can also open the page in your browser:
+NGINX is now available at the given NodePort and should display a welcome-page when accessing it with `curl` or you can also open the page in your browser.

 ### Task 4

-To remove an application, you can simply remove the Helm release with the following command:
+To remove an application, you can simply remove the Helm Release with the following command:

 ```bash
 helm delete [RELEASE]